8 Uses for Coffee Grounds in the garden

 We’re not claiming to be seasoned gardeners by any stretch of the imagination, but working around coffee all day every day has made us very thrifty to all its great uses.
 Whilst there’s a time and place for proper gardening products, who really has the mental and physical capacity to go to a faraway garden centre and lug back a sack of compost anymore?
 Not only can using your old coffee grounds help your garden look blooming gorgeous on a budget, but it’s a great way to cut down on waste – which we’re big advocates of too.

 Whether you own a coffee shop or simply find yourself wondering what to do with the remnants in your filter coffee machine or cafetiere, we’ve listed our top 8 straightforward uses of leftover coffee grounds to make your garden summer ready.

-1. Use as fertilizer
+1. Use as fertiliser

 Did you know that coffee grounds contain essential nutrient nitrogen, potassium, phosphorus and other micronutrients?
-This essential blend of minerals is ideal to be used as a slow-release fertilizer for your plants – whether it be potted plants in your apartment or garden!
+This essential blend of minerals is ideal to be used as a slow-release fertiliser for your plants – whether it be potted plants in your apartment or garden!

 2. Create mulch

 Mulches are loose coverings of organic matter placed on the surface of the cultivated soil.
 It can help the soil retain moisture during the summer whilst preventing weeds from growing and protecting plant roots during the winter.
 Whilst mulching is incredibly beneficial, it can be difficult to acquire the large amounts of compost, straw or other organic matter necessary at a low enough price to cover your garden.
 This is where your sack of used coffee grounds comes in.

 We recommend those that work in the coffee industry and all-around coffee lovers to mix their old coffee grounds with organic matter such as compost or leaf mould before laying it over their plants to avoid overloading their delicate nature with too much caffeine.